 Dead Wrong gets everything right—the lingo, tactics, cops, and bad guys—they’re all spot on.
 Connie Dial perfectly captures the highs and lows, the best and worst of what it’s like to be a cop.
 Well done.

+Read the full review online here, along with an interview with Connie Dial.
 Ms. Dial’s writing is precise, efficient, and straightforward.
 This police procedural is not only about finding who did it and their motives, but it offers deep insights in the internal politics of the LAPD Hollywood Division, the life of Josie, her difficult relationship with her husband and her son.
 Ms. Dial, a 27-year veteran of the LAPD has first-hand experience in investigations.
 Her dialogue is sharp, her descriptions are brilliant and the storyline flows quite well.
 It reminded me of Michael Connelly’s work, but without all the grit and the gloom that are his trademark.

+Ms. Dial writes with the authority that comes from 27 years on this police force, and she brings the viewpoint of both female cop and newly promoted captain to the story through the voice of her main character, Josie Corsino….
+This is what gives Fallen Angels its insidious quality.
+While the story, like most crime novels, is focused on the who-done-it-and-how plotline, each scene has an emotional subtext that seeps into the reader’s heart and mind.
 It feels like we’re implanted in Josie’s head or riding around on her shoulder, getting an up close and personal view of life as a real captain of a real police force dealing with the dark side of human nature.

 Connie Dial masterfully writes a compelling thriller.
 She draws on personal experiences, giving the reader a true glimpse into the world of policing and the corruption that is unfortunately a part of the system.
 She keeps her readers engaged and guessing at the identity of the killer until the reveal.

-"A veteran cop herself, Dial does authenticity to the max, and readers will like that.
-But it’s tough, vulnerable, never-say-die Josie that they’ll love."
+A veteran cop herself, Dial (The Broken Blue Line, 2010, etc.) does authenticity to the max, and readers will like that.
+But it’s tough, vulnerable, never-say-die Josie that they’ll love.